As a speech-language pathology professional, you are the expert on dysphagia.

 Hypo sensitivity can be a decreased sensory awareness inside of their mouths.
 This may result in not noticing pockets of food left in their mouth.

-Hypo sensitive patients may need extra sensory cues to increased awareness of boluses in their mouths.
+Hypo-sensitive patients may need extra sensory cues to increase awareness of boluses in their mouths.
 Examples are more intense flavors, a cue to sweep their oral cavity with their tongue, etc.

 11. Environmental Modifications

-Environmental modifications are changes to the environment that support improved feeding and safer swallowing.
+Environmental modifications are environmental changes that support improved feeding and safer swallowing.
 The goal is to optimize the environment so that your patient can focus on eating.

-SLP Amber B. Heape’s offers environmental modification tips for patients with dementia, including:
+SLP Amber B. Heape offers environmental modification tips for patients with dementia, including:

 12. Equipment Modification